Karen Walker (designer)

 Karen Elizabeth Walker CNZM (born December 1969) is a noted New Zealand fashion designer.

 Private life

 Walker was born in December 1969.
 She grew up in the Auckland suburb of Remuera and attended Epsom Girls' Grammar School.
 Aged 21, she married Mikhail Gherman.

 Career

 Walker began her fashion label in 1987, and opened her first store in Newmarket, Auckland, in 1995.
 She began selling to Barneys New York in 1998, the same year she showed her first runway collection.
-In late 2011, she signed a partnership with United States-based retail chain Anthropologie.
+In late 2011, she signed a partnership with New Zealand retail chain Anthropologie.

 She has designed clothes worn by Björk, Sienna Miller, Natalie Portman, M.I.A., Alexa Chung, Beth Ditto, Michael Haneke, Liv Tyler, Rihanna, Claire Danes, Zooey Deschanel and Jennifer Lopez.
 She designed clothes worn by Kate Winslet in the Michel Gondry film Eternal Sunshine of the Spotless Mind.